svilupp/svilupp.github.io/scratchpad/welcome.md

 ## Backstory
 Over the years, I have had countless ideas for blogs: reiterating ideas I have heard, expanding on them, synthesizing my learnings, or simply collating some great resources that I found in one place

-Several of them I have worked out to a full dash-dot structure (forever grateful for the [Pyramid principle by Barbara Minto](https://www.goodreads.com/book/show/33206.The_Minto_Pyramid_Principle)), but I have published only a tiny fraction of them internally and **exactly zero externally** (ie, publicly).
+Several of them I have worked out to a full outline (forever grateful for the [Pyramid principle by Barbara Minto](https://www.goodreads.com/book/show/33206.The_Minto_Pyramid_Principle)), but I have published only a tiny fraction of them privately and **exactly zero publicly**.

 ## Root-cause Analysis
 The three main reasons were: